paulwilcox/fluent-data/readMe.md

 ** **I am close to release of Version 1!
 Go to [The Future](https://github.com/paulwilcox/FluentDB/wiki/The-Future) and check out 'Before Version 1 Release'.** **

-Maipulate datasets by chaining methods.
+Manipulate datasets by chaining methods.
 Includes capacity to map, filter, sort, group, reduce, and merge data.

 FluentDB works like many of the methods on `Array.prototype`.
 However, FluentDB makes it much easier to work with arrays when their elements are objects.
 It also includes methods simply not available on `Array.prototype`.